natalieagus/50002/docs/Software/m_cacheissues.md

 {: .no_toc}
 [You can find the lecture video here.](https://youtu.be/2OARjqLK4io) You can also **click** on each header to bring you to the section of the video covering the subtopic.

-## Learning Objectives

-1. **Understand Cache Memory and Its Role**
-  - Describe the function of cache in reducing CPU access time to memory.
-  - Identify the types of cache (L1, L2, L3) and understand their general function without detailed architectural differences.
-2. **Learn Cache Design Parameters**
-  - Explain the significance of cache size, block size, associativity, and read/write/replacement policies in cache design.
-  - Analyze how each parameter affects cache performance and cost.
-3. **Differentiate Cache Types: DM and FA**
-  - Compare and contrast Direct Mapped (DM) and Fully Associative (FA) caches.
-  - Discuss the pros and cons of each type concerning performance, cost, and risk of contention.
-4. **Explore Associativity in Caches**
-  - Define what associativity is in the context of caches and its importance in reducing contention.
-  - Understand N-Way Set Associative Cache as a hybrid approach between DM and FA caches.
-5. **Dive into Cache Replacement Policies**
-  - Examine common replacement strategies like Least Recently Used (LRU), Least Recently Replaced (LRR), and Random replacement.
-  - Discuss the hardware overhead and application scenarios for each replacement policy.
-6. **Investigate Cache Write Policies**
-  - Understand different write policies including Write-Through, Write-Back, and Write-Behind.
-  - Evaluate the trade-offs and complexities associated with each write policy.
-7. **Study Cache Block Size Considerations**
-  - Analyze the impact of block size on cache efficiency and performance.
-  - Explain the trade-offs between fetching large blocks (pros) and the risk of fetching unused words (cons).
-8. **Learn About Cache Helper Bits**
-  - Understand the function of helper bits like Valid, Dirty, and LRU bits in cache operations.
-  - Discuss the storage requirements and implications of each type of helper bit on cache design.
-9. **Cache Performance Metrics and Benchmarking**
-  - Learn how to measure cache performance using HIT and MISS rates.
-  - Use benchmarks to determine the effectiveness of different cache configurations and replacement policies.

-These learning objectives are designed to guide students through understanding cache memory, its design considerations, and operational strategies in a computer system architecture course.
+{:.highlight-title}
+> Detailed Learning Objectives
+>
+> 1. **Understand Cache Memory and Its Role**
+>   - Describe the function of cache in reducing CPU access time to memory.
+>   - Identify the types of cache (L1, L2, L3) and understand their general function without detailed architectural differences.
+> 2. **Learn Cache Design Parameters**
+>   - Explain the significance of cache size, block size, associativity, and read/write/replacement policies in cache design.
+>   - Analyze how each parameter affects cache performance and cost.
+> 3. **Differentiate Cache Types: DM and FA**
+>   - Compare and contrast Direct Mapped (DM) and Fully Associative (FA) caches.
+>   - Discuss the pros and cons of each type concerning performance, cost, and risk of contention.
+> 4. **Explore Associativity in Caches**
+>   - Define what associativity is in the context of caches and its importance in reducing contention.
+>   - Understand N-Way Set Associative Cache as a hybrid approach between DM and FA caches.
+> 5. **Dive into Cache Replacement Policies**
+>   - Examine common replacement strategies like Least Recently Used (LRU), Least Recently Replaced (LRR), and Random replacement.
+>   - Discuss the hardware overhead and application scenarios for each replacement policy.
+> 6. **Investigate Cache Write Policies**
+>   - Understand different write policies including Write-Through, Write-Back, and Write-Behind.
+>   - Evaluate the trade-offs and complexities associated with each write policy.
+> 7. **Study Cache Block Size Considerations**
+>   - Analyze the impact of block size on cache efficiency and performance.
+>   - Explain the trade-offs between fetching large blocks (pros) and the risk of fetching unused words (cons).
+> 8. **Learn About Cache Helper Bits**
+>   - Understand the function of helper bits like Valid, Dirty, and LRU bits in cache operations.
+>   - Discuss the storage requirements and implications of each type of helper bit on cache design.
+> 9. **Cache Performance Metrics and Benchmarking**
+>   - Learn how to measure cache performance using HIT and MISS rates.
+>   - Use benchmarks to determine the effectiveness of different cache configurations and replacement policies.
+>
+> These learning objectives are designed to guide students through understanding cache memory, its design considerations, and operational strategies in a computer system architecture course.

 ## [Overview](https://www.youtube.com/watch?v=2OARjqLK4io&t=0s)